FAQ

 easily split the input data generated by the fuzzer.
 This is useful whenever you need to easily generate different data

-types (strings, ints, floats, etc…) as part of your Fuzz Test.
+, etc.) as part of your fuzz test.
 An FDP is provided for multiple languages / fuzzers.

 -